OPS-E2E-PPE/VBA-Docs/api/Word.SynonymInfo.Word.md

 keywords: vbawd10.chm161153025
 f1_keywords:
 - vbawd10.chm161153025
-ms.prod: word
 api_name:
 - Word.SynonymInfo.Word
 ms.assetid: ec019502-6dc7-16f8-b019-957b00a7e3d1
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # SynonymInfo.Word property (Word)

 Returns the word or phrase that was looked up by the thesaurus.
 Read-only **String**.

 ## Syntax

 _expression_. `Word`

  _expression_ An expression that returns a '[SynonymInfo](Word.SynonymInfo.md)' object.

 ## Remarks

 The thesaurus will sometimes look up a shortened version of the string or range used to return the **SynonymInfo** object.
 The **Word** property allows you to see the exact string that was used.

 ## Example